dvdavd/diskscape/README.md

 ./build/Diskscape   # (macOS)
 ```

-macOS and Windows builds are unsupported and not optimised yet but do work.
+macOS and Windows builds are currently unsupported but fully functional.

 ## Install